-Speed riding is definitely an extreme adventure, one that connects the sky to your feet.
+Speed riding definitely falls into the extreme adventure category; as it connects the sky to your feet!

-Surfing the waves at Shipsterns Bluff is an adventure that comes with major bragging rights.
+Surfing the waves at Shipsterns Bluff is one of the most extreme adventures that come with major bragging rights.

 In terms of skill alone, not everybody can safely surf the waves here.

 It’s doable if you’re a seasoned surfer, but it still takes a strong heart and a stronger soul.

 #14 Hike the USA Triple Crown